Tesla's profits soared to a record – but challenges are mounting

 Tesla has since cut prices even further as it looks to grow sales and attract more buyers, while still pledging to protect profits.

-"Long term, I'm convinced that Tesla will be the most valuable company on earth," CEO Elon Musk said on Wednesday's earnings call — repeating a claim he's made before.
+"Long term, I am convinced that Tesla will be the most valuable company on earth," CEO Elon Musk said on Wednesday's earnings call — repeating a claim he's made before.

 On Wall Street, Tesla may be losing some of its shine